Getting Information from a South Carolina Attorney at Carolina-Disability

 South Carolina Social Security Disability Resources

 The Social Security Administration, which handles both Social Security Disability claims and Supplemental Security Income claims, is a part of the Federal Government.
 The Social Security Act and Regulations, which the Adminstration is supposed to follow, are Federal regulations.
 The Federal Government is the government in Washington, who runs the entire country.
-For those reasons, there are no South Carolina sites that can tell you anything special about how these claims are handled in South Carolina; you might as well click here to go to the national sites for information about Social Security Disability and Supplemental Security Income claims.
+For those reasons, there are no South Carolina sites that can tell you anything special about how these claims are handled in South Carolina; you might as well click here for information about Social Security Disability and Supplemental Security Income claims.

 Other South Carolina Resources for the Disabled